arnbme/apcupsd/README.md

    * On top of window click Triggers, then click New
    ------------
 3. Set Triggers
-    * Set Begin the tasl selector to: At Startup
+    * Set Begin the task selector to: At Startup
     * Check Delay task for, key in 3 minutes
-    * Check Repeat task for, 10 minutes, for a duration of: Indefinitly,
+    * Check Repeat task for, 10 minutes, for a duration of: Indefinitely
     * Enabled should be set, Set enabled if not
     * Click OK
     * On top of screen click Actions, then click New